Yejashi/obsidianNotes/Research/LLVM/LLVM-General.md

 	- Performs target-specific optimizations.

 ### Key Components
-#### LLVM Passes
+- LLVM Passes
-LLVM passess are modular components that analyze or transform IR during the compilation process.
+	- LLVM passess are modular components that analyze or transform IR during the compilation process.

-There are two type of passess:
+		- There are two type of passess:
 		- Analysis Passes: Inspect IR and gather data (e.g., dependency graphs).
 		- Transformation Passes: Modify IR (e.g., loop unrolling, inlining).
+- LLVM Optimizer
+	- A collection of passes used to improve the performance and efficiency of IR.
+- LLVM Code Generator
+	- LLVM Code Generator